danilosilvadev/weird-list-huehuebr/README.md

 [Gemidão do Zap](https://github.com/haskellcamargo/gemidao-do-zap) | O Gemidão do Zap é uma aplicação escrita sobre o NodeJS que permite que você envie o gemidão do zap para seus amigos via chamada telefônica e simulando o número telefônico de pessoas conhecidas. É a mais conhecida aplicação GaaS (Gemidão as a Service) do mercado.
 [Safadometro](https://github.com/ythecombinator/safadometro) | Sometimes, you want to know how safad(o/a) - a Brazilian Portuguese word for naughty - someone is.
 A very popular Brazilian musician desbribes himself as being 99% an angelical and perfect person; but the other 1% is naughty - as you can see in the lyrics.
 [Birl](https://birl-language.github.io/) | O BIRL (Bambam's "It's show time" Recursive Language) é a linguagem de programação mais treze já inventada.
+[Piroca](https://github.com/LulzAugusto/piroca) | Brazilians tend to give way too many names to peepee.
+This is an effort on listing them all.

 ### gringos